philoserf/site_v2/content/posts/bard.md

 featuredImage: "img/bard.webp"
 ---

 _I realize all of this personifies a non-human entity.
-It is what we do._
+It is what we do.
+—Mark_

 ---